Learn how to raise hard working kids who don’t give up easily, take pride in their work, and enjoy the process. It’s easier than you think!

 This might be a harsh tip, but watch how often you praise your child.
 Sometimes we think our kids will stop studying or behaving well if we don’t praise them often enough or for every little thing.

-But kids don’t need as much praise as we think they do.
-Save heartfelt praise for when it matters, not for doing something you expect your child to be able to do.
+But they don’t need as much praise as we assume they do.
+Save heartfelt praise for when it matters, not for doing something you expect them to be able to do.

 Free email challenge: Looking for actionable steps and quick wins in parenting?
 The Better Parenting 5-Day Challenge is for parents who know they want to improve but need that little nudge and supportive guidance to do so.